Love Island 2020 cast - meet the 12 singletons looking for love

 Instagram: @olliesjwilliams

 Aristocratic Ollie comes from a prolific family and isn’t afraid to tell girls about his background.
-But will it help him get the love of his life?
+However, on day three, Ollie left the villa, saying he had “feelings” for another girl outside of Love Island.

 Read more about Love Island 2020